An Investment In You

 You want to understand your purpose in life – Dive in and find out who you are on a deep level, helping you uncover the passions buried under the busyness of life.
 A desire for this time to self-reflect may mean that.

 You want one hour each week to focus completely on yourself – Therapy is a course where you are the subject matter.
 You can explore yourself, go deeper into your current thoughts and feelings, or just sit and “be” for a while.
 This vital practice has become a forgotten art in our world today.

 You want to reach a fitness goal – Therapists aren’t personal trainers, but it’s commonly understood that physical fitness is as mental as it is physical.
 Therapy can help you overcome the roadblocks that prevent you from reaching your goals.

 You want to let go and forgive – Holding a grudge isn’t a diagnosable condition, but it does have serious physical, emotional, and relational consequences.
-Through therapy you can learn to resolve these issues for yourself and move on.
+Through therapy, you can learn to resolve these issues for yourself and move on.

-You want a place to practice assertiveness, expressing emotion, or anything else – Therapy is a laboratory for you to explore, experiment, and practice behaviors that are scary in the rest of life.
+You want a place to practice assertiveness, expressing emotion, or anything else – Therapy is a laboratory for you to explore, experiment, and practice behaviors that are scary for the rest of your life.
 Shy people can practice confrontation.
 Detached people can experiment with expressing emotion.
-When you’ve tried this out a few times in session, you may be ready to take it out into the world.
+When you’ve tried this out a few times in a session, you may be ready to take it out into the world.

 While these are only a few lists of reasons for therapy, I hope you get the point: therapy is helpful for treating serious problems, but it offers much more.
 If we can move past the medical model myopia that contributes to therapy stigma, perhaps many more people will come to understand therapy’s benefits firsthand.